Higgs v Farmor's School

 After one anonymous complaint, the academy dismissed her for reasons including "illegal discrimination", "serious inappropriate use of social media" and "online comments that could bring the school into disrepute and damage the reputation of the school".

-Before the appeal could begin, a preliminary hearing was heard regarding a second recusal of a panel lay member.
-The appellant requested recusal of lay member Andrew Morris and this was granted by the Judge on the morning of 16th March 2023.
+In March 2023, an application for a second recusal of a panel lay member was made.
+The appellant requested recusal of lay member Andrew Morris and this was granted by the Judge on the morning of the EAT hearing itself (16th March 2023).
 Reflecting on the parties input the Judge decided to proceed to hear the appeal without any panel members.
-A written judgment in relation to the recusal of Andrew Morris will follow.
-Here is a short explainer of both recusal decisions in the Higgs v Farmor's School case by @legalfeminist.
+Here is a short explainer of both recusal decisions in the Higgs v Farmor's School case by @legalfeminist and Mrs Justice Eady’s second recusal decision can be read here.

 Live Tweeting Sessions